MicrosoftDocs/azure-docs/articles/active-directory/verifiable-credentials/enable-your-tenant-verifiable-credentials.md

     node app.js
     ```

-6. Using a different command prompt run ngrok to set up a URL on 8081
+6. Using a different command prompt run ngrok to set up a URL on 8081.
+You can install ngrok globally using the [ngrok npm package](https://www.npmjs.com/package/ngrok/).

     ```terminal
     ngrok http 8081